mbrainerd/tk-core/README.md

 # Overview

-This repository is a clone of the official Shotgun Pipeline Toolkit Core API repository with DD-specific modifications.
+This repository is a forked clone of the official Shotgun Pipeline Toolkit Core API repository with DD-specific modifications.

 ## Shotgun Reference Documentation and Release Notes